QuickBlox/q-municate-android/README.md

 fig.

 #### Buttons:
-* Connect with FB– this button allows user to enter the App with Facebook credentials set in the device settings. (same functionality as for Connect with Facebook button on Prelogin screen)
+* Connect with FB– this button allows user to enter the App with Facebook credentials set in the device settings. (same functionality as for Connect with Facebook button on pre-login screen)
 * Log in– these button allows user to enter the App if he/she provides correct and valid email and password.
 If user provides incorrect/invalid login credentials (email and password), the App shows pop-up with alert message.
 Alert message will be sent from the server, so app just needs to show it.
 Once user provides valid login credentials and taps on “Login” button, App will search for user’s friends in the list of existing Q-municate users (by Facebook id and email).